prwitt/azure-demos/kubernetes/README.md

 In the example above, the IP Address is: 1.1.1.1

-If all the steps above were performend successfully, we should get a web application with access to a MongoDB, where you can insert/delete Employee information, as follow:
+If all the steps above were performed successfully, we should get a web application with access to a MongoDB, where you can insert/delete Employee information, as follow:

 ![app-page](media/app-page.png)